-- The candidate must understand that once they have made the commitment to participate in this mentoring program, if for any reason they cannot see the program through to its conclusion, they must notify the Walkley Foundation and their mentor as soon as possible.
+- The candidate must understand that once they have committed to participate in this mentoring program if for any reason they cannot see the program through to its conclusion, they must notify the Walkley Foundation and their mentor as soon as possible.

-- Confidentiality and privacy of the mentor/mentee must be strictly adhered to.
+- The confidentiality and privacy of the mentor-mentee relationship must be strictly adhered to at all times.

 With thanks to Mentorship program supporters:

-The Dennoch Fund, a sub-fund of the Australian Communities Foundation; and the Sidney Myer Fund
+The Dennoch Fund, a sub-fund of the Australian Communities Foundation, and the Hantomeli Foundation.